ParallelMaths/parallel/pages/9-08-checkmate.md

 :::

 ::: problem id=1_3 marks=1
 __1.3.__ The game has reached the position below.
 It is white’s move.
 What black pieces are being attacked by the white queen?
-Which pieces could the white queen take on the next move?
+In other words, which pieces could the white queen take on the next move?

 ![](/resources/9-08-checkmate/1-3-chess-puzzle.png){image align="center"}